 “Complete, utter non-sense” (actually, it was a stronger reaction, self-censored it).

 I had been struggling with sales.
-I was developing a business and I realised that sales was not about doing nice presentations and about relationships.
-I needed to find a better way.
-I had decided to do something about it and to invest time and effort in proper some sales training.
-And part of the requirement was to fill this questionnaire.
+I was developing a business and I realised that sales was not about doing nice presentations and about relationships.… Read the rest

 Photo credit: Wally Cassidy